 It’s important to remember that everyone is an individual.
 To determine the best amount of an herbal supplement to use, check the label on the product, look up the herb in a trustworthy reference book, or talk with a knowledgeable herbalist.

 Chamomile has a reputation for being especially helpful when you are feeling fussy and restless.
 According to Sharol Tilgner in Medicines from the Heart of the Earth a specific mental picture for chamomile is “acting like a baby and can’t be comforted.”
 Chamomile is traditionally considered safe for children, too.

 Safety: may cause vivid dreams or nightmares in some individuals.
-An Asteracea plant so if you have allergies to other plants in that family be aware that chamomile may cause an allergic reaction as well.
+This is an Asteraceae family plant, so if you have allergies to other plants in that family be aware that chamomile may cause an allergic reaction as well.

-Hops have a very bitter flavor.
+Hops is an herb with a very bitter flavor.
 It was used by herbalists in the late 1800s for insomnia from worrying or anxiety.
-It’s a good herb to choose when there is a lot of physical tension accompanying sleeplessness.
+This herb may be a good choice when there is a lot of physical tension accompanying sleeplessness.